Racial inequality in the United States: History

 After the Civil War the Freedman's Bank helped to foster wealth accumulation for African Americans.
 However, it failed in 1874, partially because of suspicious high-risk loans to White banks and the Panic of 1873.
 This lowered the support African Americans had to open businesses and acquire wealth.
 In addition, after the bank failed, taking the assets of many African Americans with it, many African Americans did not trust banks.
 There was also the threat of lynching to any African American who achieved success.

 In addition, when Social Security was first created during the Great Depression, it exempted agricultural and domestic workers, which disproportionately affected African Americans and Hispanics.
 Consequently, the savings of retired or disabled African Americans were spent during old age instead of being handed down and households had to support poor elderly family members.
 The Homeowner's Loan Corporation, which helped homeowners during the Great Depression gave African American neighborhoods the lowest rating, ensuring that they defaulted at greater rates than White Americans.
 The Federal Housing Authority (FHA) and Veteran's Administration (VA) shut out African Americans by giving loans to suburbs instead of central cities after they were first founded.

-The growing Blaxit movement is now seeing large numbers of African Americans moving to Africa to benefit from the new growth opportunities.
+Growing numbers of African Americans are moving to Africa to benefit from the new growth opportunities.